panglesd/slipshow/docs/attributes-ref.rst

 Block metadata
 --------------

-To attach attributes to a block, put the curly braces on an (otherwise empty) line just above.
-That is, for a heading:
+To attach attributes to a block, put the curly braces on an (otherwise empty) line just above it.
+For example, for a heading:

 .. code-block:: markdown